MaxRyazan/svgue/README.md

 Typescript supports.

 The component has two types of rendering:
-1. **usingIds** - using the teleport, loads the required icon in the component.
+1. **usingIds** - using the "teleport", loads the required icon in the component.
 The id attribute is required in the svg.
 2. **usingAxios** - uses the axios instance from the config that is defined by the user.

 ```ts